abdulrahmank/abdulrahmank.github.io/_posts/2020-06-14-amazon-ecs-quick-brief.markdown

 ---
 layout: default
 title:  "Amazon ECS quick intro"
 description: Article contains a brief introduction about the entities involved in Amazon ecs.
 This also includes a brief comparison between kubernetes and amazon ecs, difference between initContainers and Container ordering.
+Gives a clear picture of aws ecs init container availability similar to kubernetes.
 date:   2020-06-14 00:00:00 -0000
 categories: main
 ---